Country of Origin

 soundgil at HighEnd Munich 2018.

 Seconds.
 Coming back for more.
 It's the classic Oliver's twist.
 Jean-Marc of our French syndication partners Audiophile Magazine had just introduced soundgil's active very compact Cube system to our readers.
 It's from Taiwan's OEM experts at Technics Electronic Co.
 Ltd in Kaohsiung City.
 Their new brand's maiden product had even captured a French award.
 But the company's Anchi Chang was still curious.
 Would I throw myself behind JM's award?
 I explained that in absentia, I couldn't possibly.
 Unlike publications where a shared office enables a group of writers to listen together, our web-based global contributors are lone wolves and, hello Marja, wolverines.
 What one heard nobody else did except for our Dutch husband & wife team.
 So I'd have to get cubed myself.
 But there was no guarantee that I'd share Jean-Marc's enthusiasm.
-In which case, my second review might just tarnish his first one.
+In which case, my second review might just tarnish his.

 Of course the opposite was possible, too.
 Now two standing ovations would be louder than one.

 In any event, soundgil proved undeterred by either the extra expense of having to temporarily import then export a second system into/from the EU; or the risk of divergent opinions.

 Such self-assured confidence certainly was darn impressive.
 I was in.
 But would I be over the moons?

 Their not-so-basic concept combines four 3" widebanders across four identical sealed 11.6cm² full metal aluminium cubes.
 The twinned module with Texas Instruments TPA3116D2 class D power and ST Microelectrornics multi-channel ST309A DSP board is fed by external SMPS.